callumtilbury/dab-processing-chain/README.md

 ![Demodulate Block Diagram](docs/demod.png)

 #### `./functions/3_remodulate`
-The `remodulate` functionality was designed to remodulate a DAB frame, to a perfectly reconstructed DAB frame.
+The `remodulate` functionality was designed to remodulate the DAB data, to a perfectly reconstructed DAB frame.
 The sub-blocks for this function are shown below:
 ![Remodulate Block Diagram](docs/remod.png)

 #### `./functions/4_misc`